Uncaught-TypeError/Uncaught-TypeError/README.md

 #### 📌A Learner, a Tryhard and a Competitor :)

-- 📋 currently working on Infra
+- 📋 currently learning Infra
 - 👨‍💻 presently creating database schema for an awesome project
 - 👯 working to collaborate with other developers
 - 📌 looking to contribute society